oxidane/tmuxomatic/README.md

-	  foc                   # <-- 3 three letter commands to remember: Focus, Directory, Run dir ~                 # <-- An unlinked command becomes the default for all panes a run echo "pane a"     # <-- A linked command to run on pane a a run pwd
-	q run echo "pane q"
+	  foc                   # <-- 3 three letter commands to remember: Focus, Directory, Run dir ~                 # <-- An unlinked command becomes the default for all panes a run echo "pane a"     # <-- A linked command to run on pane a q run echo "pane q"
 	q foc
-	A dir /tmp
-	A run pwd
+	A run echo "pane A"

-The above comes from the file `session_example`.
-Run the session with `tmuxomatic session_example`.
-Here you have the result:
+The above comes from the file `session_example`, included with tmuxomatic.
+Run this session with `tmuxomatic session_example`, and here's the result:

 ![](https://github.com/oxidane/tmuxomatic/blob/master/img/example.png)

-The advantages of the windowgram should be obvious now.
 With tmuxomatic, you'll never have to manually split, position, or size a pane again.
-If you change your window dimensions, tmuxomatic scales it to fit, just as you would expect.
-Because pane definition (commands and attributes) is similarly easy, you'll rarely need to look at documentation.
+If you change your window dimensions, tmuxomatic scales it to fit, just as you might expect.
+Setting pane commands and attributes is similarly easy, you may not even need documentation.

 A windowgram scale feature is built into the tmuxomatic command line.
 With it, you may scale a windowgram up or down as needed to fine-tune your session layouts.
-This is really helpful if you want very small panes.
+This is really helpful if you want very small panes on your windows.
 See `--help` for details on the `--scale` feature.

 **Support for YAML session files coming soon.**